Sh9hid/ZenBrew/README.md

 AI for Code Completion

 ## Features
-* 🚀 As good as Copilot.
+* 🚀 As good as VSCode Copilot.
-* 🔐 Start, pause, stop.
-Zenbrew clears session per use.
+* 🔐 Zenbrew clears session per use.
 * 🔬 Works with natural language or any coding one.

 Zenbrew provides Code Search (from Github Gist, StackOverflow), and AI Code Generation.
 With multiple options can be enabled at the same time.